GwendolyneFreddy/butchery/README.md

 This is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 Though I am striving to make BuTcHeRy compatible with as many other mods as possible, there is always a chance that incompatibilities will arise.
 Below are the ones discovered thus far:

 - BuTcHeRY is not compatible with Revisited Battles component '*Improved Firkraag*' (don't expect a crash but an impossible fight).
+- The '*Revisited fight against Wraith Sarevok in the Abyss*' component is not compatible with Angelo NPC mod for Baldur's Gate II.

 If you encounter any bugs, please <a href="https://www.baldursgateworld.fr/lacouronne/butchery/31626-rapports-de-bugs-bug-report.html">report them on the mod forum!</a>